dwillis/Bedfellows/README.md

 mysqldump fec > fec_backup.sql

 # 2. Install new version
-pip install -e .
+uv sync

 # 3. Initialize new database (SQLite)
-bedfellows init
+uv run bedfellows init

 # 4. (Optional) Export existing data and reimport
 # Or continue using MySQL by setting DATABASE_TYPE=mysql in .env